A handmade Christmas elf is gifted with every order 🎄🎁

 formation of a burl on a birch tree

-Beyond the bark: discovering the creation of tree burls
+Beyond the bark: discovering how tree burls are formed

-From the outside, the burl looks like a bump on the tree, it is very recognizable.
-The size of a burl varies according to its age and the tree on which it was formed.
-If we take the example of the redwood, some burls formed on this large tree can reach 8 meters and encompass the entire trunk of the tree (see photo below).
+From the outside, a burl looks like a bump on the tree; it is very recognizable.
+The size of a burl varies depending on its age and the tree on which it formed.
+For example, in the case of the sequoia, some burls formed on this large tree can reach 8 meters and encompass the entire trunk of the tree (see photo below).

-Inside, the wood of the burl of a tree has the shape of intertwined circles.
-By cutting a burl, you can see that this wood has formed into circles and that the layers have merged in some places.
+Inside, the wood of a tree burl has the shape of intertwined circles.
+When you cut a burl, you can clearly see that this wood formed in circles and that the layers have merged in some places.

 appearance of a redwood burl